enkidevs/curriculum/go/intro/intro-to-fmt-package/fmt-print-vs-println.md

 Hello, my name is Stefan.
 I am 26 years old and work as a Developer
 ```

-When using `fmt.Println` we don't have to add a space after every operand (name, age, occupation), and we get a new line at the end of the statement.
+When using `fmt.Println`, we don't have to add a space after every operand (name, age, occupation), and we get a new line at the end of the statement.

 If we were to use `fmt.Print` before `fmt.Println` the output would be on the same line: